touretzkyds/cozmo-tools/README.md

     Type monitor(robot) to start monitoring.
 See doc for more options.

 world_viewer.py is an OpenGL viewer for Cozmo's world map.
-    Requires the PyOpenGL and PyOpenGL_accelerate packages.
+    Requires the PyOpenGL and PyOpenGL_accelerate packages (from pip), and freeglut3.
     Run it by typing: viewer(robot).
 May not work on Macs due to Tkinter brokenness.